Promised Heaven: Plot

-Blue snow is falling from the sky, which means the aliens will arrive soon.
+The next day, Katya's sons arrive at the dump to take her back, but she, having regained her memory, drives them away.
+She tells her friends her story: while working at a government dacha, she had two sons by two high-ranking party officials, who grew up to be just as cynical, entitled and infantile as their fathers.
+At that very moment, blue snow begins to fall from the sky, which means the aliens will arrive soon.
 The President and his "fellow citizens" go out to meet the good aliens.

-They see a bright light that suddenly vanishes, and instead of aliens, army units, riot police, and the ispolkom chairman, Mirov, appear.
-They order the tramps to leave the dump immediately and are ready to begin demolition using tanks serving as bulldozers.
-Aglaya appears, outraged that the ispolkom lied to her, having promised that the matter would be resolved peacefully.
-A tank crushes the colonel's car and almost runs over Bakurin himself.
-After this, the riot police and soldiers storm the dump, arresting its inhabitants and putting them into police vehicles.
-However, some of the tramps, among them the President, Aglaya, Phima, Bakurin, Katya, the train driver, Solomon, and Stepan, resist and, in the general confusion, manage to escape on an old steam locomotive.
+Instead of aliens, troops and riot police led by Mirov appear to clear the territory by force.
+They order the bums to leave the dump immediately and are ready to begin demolition using T-55 tanks serving as bulldozers.
+Aglaya, outraged by the authorities' deception, arrives on the scene, but a tank begins to demolish the dump, beginning with the colonel's car and almost running over Bakurin himself.
+A clash ensues, and the group of bums, led by the President, manages to break through and escape on an old steam locomotive.
 The police officer overtakes it in a car and switches the points.
 But instead of colliding with a stationary car on the tracks, the steam locomotive unexpectedly soars into the sky.
 Seeing this, Mirov orders the locomotive to be stopped using an anti-aircraft vehicle, but even that doesn't help.
-The steam locomotive leaves Earth forever, carrying away to the Promised Heaven the people who were no longer needed on it.
+The steam locomotive leaves Earth forever, carrying its passengers to the Promised Heaven the people who were no longer needed on it.